aaravkakade/RepoLens/README.md

 # RepoLens

-Semantic code search engine for exploring GitHub repositories with natural-language queries.
+RepoLens is a semantic code search engine that lets developers search GitHub repositories using natural-language queries.